XCSP3: An Integrated Format for Benchmarking Combinatorial Constrained Problems: Constraints of 3-core

-The element \xml{constraints} may contain many kinds of elements, as \bnfX{constraint} denotes any kind of elementary constraint as shown in Appendix \ref{cha:bnf}.
-For example, this can be \norX{extension}, \norX{intension}, \norX{regular}, and so on.
-In this chapter, we are interested in constraints over simple discrete variables that are either integer or symbolic variables.
-First, we focus on (elementary) constraints that involve integer variables.
-This includes of course constraints involving 0/1 variables, which also serve in our format as Boolean variables.
-Some of these constraints are also appropriate for symbolic variables, as we shall see at the end of this chapter.
-Constraints involving set, graph and continuous variables will be introduced in next chapters.
+The element \xml{constraints} may contain many kinds of elements, as \bnfX{constraint} denotes any kind of stand-alone constraint as shown in Appendix \ref{cha:bnf}.
+For example, this can be \norX{sum}, \norX{intension}, \norX{regular}, \norX{allDifferent}, and so on.\begin{xl} In this chapter, we are interested in constraints over simple discrete variables that are either integer or symbolic variables.
+First, we focus on (elementary) constraints that involve integer variables.\end{xl}\begin{xc} In this chapter, we are interested in constraints over integer variables.\end{xc} Of course, this includes constraints involving 0/1 variables, which also serve in our format as Boolean variables. \begin{xl} Some of these constraints are also appropriate for symbolic variables, as we shall see at the end of this chapter.
+Constraints involving set, graph and continuous variables will be introduced in next chapters. \end{xl}

-Recall first that there are three main ways of representing constraints: \begin{itemize} \item by means of a predicate (Boolean expression); \item by listing supports (allowed tuples) or conflicts (forbidden tuples); \item by referring to a known pattern called global constraint. \end{itemize}

-In this chapter, and the next ones, we describe these different possibilities for \xt.
-Each constraint corresponds to an XML element (except for some special forms allowing us to build groups of constraints) that is put inside the element \xml{constraints}.
+Each constraint corresponds to an XML element that is put inside the element \xml{constraints}.
 Each constraint has an optional attribute \att{id}, and contains one or several XML elements that can be seen as the parameters of the constraint.
 A constraint parameter is an XML element that usually contains a simple term like a numerical value (possibly, an interval), a variable id, or a more complex term like a list of values, a list of (ids of) variables or a list of tuples.

-Note that many global constraints have been introduced in CP; see \cite{HK_global,R_globalsurvey,BCR_global}.
-For a well-detailed documentation, we solicit the reader to consult the \href{http://sofdem.github.io/gccat/}{global constraint catalog}.
+\begin{xl} Note that many global constraints have been introduced in CP; see \cite{HK_global,R_globalsurvey,BCR_global}.
+For a well-detailed documentation, we solicit the reader to consult the \href{https://sofdem.github.io/gccat/}{global constraint catalog}.
 Below, we introduce constraints per family as shown by Figure \ref{fig:intCtrs}.